 Country style ribs are tougher and require cooking them slowly and on a low consistent temperature.
 If you choose to cook your ribs on high for a shorter period of time, they may come out more tough than you would like.

-How Do You Know When Country Style Ribs are Done?
+How Do You Know When Ribs Are Done?

 When cooking pork of any kind, you want to make sure the meat is fully cooked and reaches an internal temperate of 145°F for safety.
 However, you will know your ribs are done cooking when they are fork tender and easily torn apart with a fork.

-Can I Crisp them Up on The Grill Instead?
+Can I Crisp These Up on The Grill Instead?

 Looking for recipes to serve with your delicious country style ribs?
 Here are a few favorites!